rltvty/looper/rust/ARCHITECTURE.md

 **Requirements:**
 - MIDI input device (or virtual port like IAC Driver on macOS)
-- External clock source (e.g., Ableton Live sending MIDI clock)
+- In External mode: clock source (e.g., Ableton Live sending MIDI clock)
+- In Master mode: no external clock needed (looper generates 120 BPM)
 - MIDI output routed back to DAW to hear the loop

 **Current hardcoded sequence (2x each, then cycles):**